I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-kdbreakpointwithstatus.md

 <p>None</p>

 ## -remarks
-<p><b>KdBreakPointWithStatus</b> is identical to the <a href="https://msdn.microsoft.com/library/windows/hardware/ff543629">DbgBreakPointWithStatus</a> routine in code that is compiled for a debug configuration.
-This routine has no effect if compiled in a release configuration.</p>

-<p>On x86 computers, the <i>Status</i> parameter is stored in the <b>eax</b> register.
-On computers that have register calling conventions, <i>Status</i> is stored in the first argument register.</p>

-<p>This routine raises an exception that is handled by the kernel debugger if one is installed; otherwise it is handled by the debug system.
-If a debugger is not connected to the system, the exception can be handled in the standard way.</p>

-<p>In kernel mode, a break exception that is not handled will cause a bug check.
-You can, however, connect a kernel-mode debugger to a target computer that has stopped responding and has kernel debugging enabled.
-For more information, see <a href="https://msdn.microsoft.com/938ef180-84de-442f-9b6c-1138c2fc8d5a">Windows Debugging</a>.</p>

-<p><b>KdBreakPointWithStatus</b> is identical to the <a href="https://msdn.microsoft.com/library/windows/hardware/ff543629">DbgBreakPointWithStatus</a> routine in code that is compiled for a debug configuration.
+<p><b>KdBreakPointWithStatus</b> is identical to the <a href="..\wdm\nf-wdm-dbgbreakpointwithstatus.md">DbgBreakPointWithStatus</a> routine in code that is compiled for a debug configuration.
 This routine has no effect if compiled in a release configuration.</p>

 <p>On x86 computers, the <i>Status</i> parameter is stored in the <b>eax</b> register.
 On computers that have register calling conventions, <i>Status</i> is stored in the first argument register.</p>